TTTaevas/Website-Finder/Webpage/README.md

 Your web browser should be unable to create files on your computer, so unlike other scripts, no report in json is made

-Instead, a report is created in real time within the HTML, while the logging is done by the browser in its development tools
+Instead, a report is created in real time within the HTML, and some logging is done by the browser in its development tools

 ## REGARDING ARGUMENTS

-The GitHub Pages version cannot use HTTP due to [Mixed Content](https://developer.mozilla.org/en-US/docs/Web/Security/Mixed_content)
+If the page is served to you through HTTPS, you won't be able to use the HTTP application protocol due to [Mixed Content](https://developer.mozilla.org/en-US/docs/Web/Security/Mixed_content)

-The default arguments may not match the ones specified in [defaults.json](../defaults.json), as they have to be independent from each other
+The default arguments do not match the ones specified in [defaults.json](../defaults.json)

 ## OTHER STUFF